Exceptional Washington Fossil Crab Panopeus purpureus

 Fossil Site: Lincoln Creek Formation, Porter, Washington

-This aesthetic, breathtaking Panopeus purpureus is an excellent example.
-Nine of ten appendages have been at least partially preserved.
-Note the shiny black color of the legs offset by the light colored, almost translucent carapace.
+This aesthetic, Panopeus purpureus is an excellent example.
+Eight of ten appendages have been at least partially preserved.
+Note the unusual texture preserved on the claws, offset by the light colored, almost translucent carapace.
 It is fully inflated, well centered and 3D.

 click fossil pictures to enlarge